 Medicaid is tough to deal with when they have a subrogation lien against your case.
-With some wonderful exceptions, they are often inflexible about reducing your clients’ lien which is to say that they simply won’t unless the lien is greater than 50% of the net recovery to the client after attorney’s fees.
-But since you don’t know who is going to be handling your request, you really have no idea how it will play out.
+With some wonderful exceptions, they are often inflexible about reducing your clients’ lien, which is to say that they won’t unless the lien is greater than 50% of the net recovery to the client after attorney’s fees.
+But since you don’t know who will handle your request, you really have no idea how it will play out.

 New and easier rules might be on tap for reducing Medicaid liens in Maryland.
 The Maryland Register has posted new regulations that would allow for the following:

 - Let the jury make the call on how much of the overall award is attributable to medical expenses.
 This is a big deal because Medicaid should not be getting a piece of the overall recovery but only the medical cost that were attributable to the accident.

 - Requires Medicaid timing requirements to be consistent with Health-General Article, §15-120,

 Annotated Code of Maryland which provides for, among other things, hardship waivers on liens in all cases, including wrongful death claims.
 (Not for nothing, this law also holds the plaintiff’s attorney personally liable for the subrogation claim if the attorney ignores written notice of the lien.)

 - Allows for proportional reduction of Medicaid’s lien if the award is greater than available liability coverage, so Medicaid cannot claim a lien that exceeds the recovery.
 In other words, if the jury awards a $500,000 verdict but the plaintiff can only collect $100,000, the amount allotted for medical bills must be reduced by at least 20%.